 Correct body positions are a crucial part of Pilates and that’s what makes it hard to learn on your own.
 For example tilting your pelvis just slightly can change the activation of your deep abdominal and back muscles, making the exercise ineffective.

 You need to have excellent proprioception or preferably have an experienced instructor to tell you if you are doing the movement incorrectly.

 Concentration means the focus you take while doing the exercises.
-Focusing on the exercises while performing them is more important than the exercise them self.
-This combined with the breathing can be seen as a form of meditating.
+Focusing on the exercises while performing them is more important than the exercise itself.
+This combined with breathing can be seen as a form of meditation.
 You focus on your breath and the feel of the exercise and cancel out other thoughts.

-Centering is the idea that to be in control of your body, there needs to be a center, the focal point from all movement is started from.
-In Pilates this is considered your core muscles in the abdomen, back and hips.
+Centering is the idea that to be in control of your body, there needs to be a center, the focal point from which all movement is started.
+In Pilates, this is considered your core muscles in the abdomen, back, and hips.
 All exercises are started from the center and move outwards towards the limbs.

 Postural alignment refers to the postural alignment.
 All exercises are to be performed with correct posture for proper activation of muscles and to avoid injury.